November 6, 2005: The day Tomas Berdych won his first and only ATP Masters title

-On this day, November 6, 2005, unseeded Tomas Berdych, aged 20 and ranked No 50 in the world, shocked the world to claim his first Masters 1000 crown in Paris, defeating Ivan Ljubicic in the final (6-3, 6-4, 3-6, 4-6, 6-4).
-In the absence of many top players like Roger Federer, Rafael Nadal, Andre Agassi, Lleyton Hewitt and Marat Safin, the Czech still beat two top 10 players on his way to the title (Guillermo Coria, No 7, and Ljubicic, No 10).
-Although Berdych had a great career, his first Masters 1000 triumph would also be the last.
+On this day, November 6 in 2005, unseeded Tomas Berdych, aged 20 and ranked 50th in the world, stunned the tennis world by winning the Paris Masters, his first ATP Masters 1000 crown, defeating Ivan Ljubicic in the final (6-3, 6-4, 3-6, 4-6, 6-4).
+In the absence of many top players like Roger Federer, Rafael Nadal, Andre Agassi, Lleyton Hewitt and Marat Safin, the Czech still beat two top 10 players on his way to the title (No 7 Guillermo Coria, and No 10 Ljubicic).
+Although Berdych went on to have an incredibly successful career, his first Masters 1000 triumph would also be his last.

 Tomas Berdych was born in 1985, and he made his Grand Slam debut entering the 2003 US Open draw as a lucky loser and reaching the second round, but he was defeated by Juan Ignacio Chela 2-6, 6-1, 6-4, 6-3.
 In February 2004, he made his way out of the qualifiers at the Australian Open and reached the second round again, where he was brutally dismissed by Andre Agassi (6-0, 6-2, 6-4).
 A few months later, he made himself known to the general public by beating the world No 1, Roger Federer, in the second round of the Athens Olympic Games (4-6, 7-5, 7-5).
 Subsequently in September, he claimed his maiden title in Palermo by defeating Filippo Volandri in the final, 6-3, 6-3.
 In 2005, he struggled to match his level of play until July, when he finished runner-up to Rafael Nadal in Bastad (2-6, 6-2, 6-4).